MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol/0.1/clients.md

 ## Microsoft Visual Studio Preview

-Using the latest [**Visual Studio Preview**](https://www.visualstudio.com/vs/preview/) build (VS 15.7 Preview 1 or later), you can launch and debug Edge from the IDE on any ASP.NET or .NET Core project.
+Using the latest [**Visual Studio Preview**](https://www.visualstudio.com/vs/preview/) build (Visual Studio 15.7 Preview 1 or later), you can launch and debug Edge from the IDE on any ASP.NET or .NET Core project.
 The DevTools Protocol is currently in preview and requires you to be running a [Windows Insider Preview](https://insider.windows.com/en-us/getting-started/) build.

 Here's how to set up Edge debugging with Visual Studio:

-1. Install and launch the latest [**Visual Studio Preview**](https://www.visualstudio.com/vs/preview/) build (VS 15.7 Preview 1 or later).
+1. Install and launch the latest [**Visual Studio Preview**](https://www.visualstudio.com/vs/preview/) build (Visual Studio 15.7 Preview 1 or later).

 2. Open an existing ASP.NET or .NET Core project or **Create new project...** using one of the **Visual C#** .NET templates.